Types of Energy

-This relationship shows the formula for work as equal to the force times the displacement (F*d), as well as the change in total energy (∆E): .
+This relationship is documented on the Regents Physics Reference Table by showing the formula for work as equal to the force times the displacement (F*d), as well as the change in total energy (E): .

 Sources of Energy on Earth

 So where does all this energy initially come from?
-Here on Earth, the energy we deal with everyday ultimately comes from the conversion of mass into energy, most commonly from the sun.
-The sun's radiation provides an energy source for life on earth, which over the millenia has become the source of our fossil fuels.
-The sun's radiation also provides the thermal and light energy that heat the atmosphere and cause the winds to blow.
-The sun's energy evaporates water, which eventually recondenses as rain and snow, falling to the Earth's surface to create lakes and rivers, with gravitational potential energy, which we may harness in hydroelectric power plants.
-Just try to find an energy source on the Earth that doesn't originate with the conversion of mass into energy!
+Here on Earth, the energy we deal with everyday ultimately comes from the sun.
+The sun’s radiation provides an energy source for live on earth, which over the millenia has become the source of our fossil fuels.
+The sun’s radiation also provides the thermal and light energy that heat the atmosphere and cause the winds to blow.
+The sun’s energy evaporates water, which eventually recondenses as rain and snow, falling to the Earth’s surface to create lakes and rivers, with gravitational potential energy, which we may harness in hydroelectric power plants.
+Just try to find an energy source on the Earth that doesn’t originate with the sun!